aliammari1/rakcha-desktop/README.md

 - Environment variable configuration
 - Network setup between the application and database
 - Volume persistence for the database
+- Virtual framebuffer (Xvfb) and VNC server for GUI access through a web browser

+#### Accessing the Application GUI

+Once the containers are running, you can access the JavaFX GUI through your web browser:

+1. Open your web browser and navigate to `http://localhost:6080/vnc.html`
+2. Click the "Connect" button (no password needed)
+3. You should now see the Rakcha Desktop application interface in your browser

+You can also connect directly with a VNC client to `localhost:5900` (no password required).

 #### Manual Docker Commands